 - a) Residential/Agricultural District: There shall be no more than two (2) bedrooms per dwelling unit.
-One (1) bedroom units must contain at least five hundred-fifty (550 576) square feet of heated living space.
+One (1) bedroom units must contain at least five hundred-fifty seventy-six (550 576) square feet of heated living space.
 Two (2) bedroom units must contain at least seven hundred and fifty (750) square feet of heated living space.
 Units may be single and detached or attached in duplex fashion, with a maximum of four (4) units per building.
 Attached garages and breezeways are acceptable but do not count towards the minimum required living space.
 Each building with dwelling unit(s) can be a one or a two-story structure. - b) Commercial/Industrial District: There shall be no more than two (2) bedrooms per dwelling unit.
-One (1) bedroom units must contain at least five hundred-fifty (550) square feet of heated living space.
+One (1) bedroom units must contain at least five hundred-fifty seventy-six (550 576) square feet of heated living space.
 Two (2) bedroom units must contain at least seven hundred and fifty (750) square feet of heated living space.
 Units may be single detached or attached in duplex fashion or be part of an apartment building.
-Each apartment building must not be more than a 3-story structure. - c) All Districts: One level dwelling units shall have at least one handicapped accessible full bathroom, accessible doorways, and unit entrances and exits.
-Two level dwelling units shall have a first-floor master bedroom with at least one handicapped accessible full bathroom, accessible first-floor doorways, and unit entrances and exits.
+Each apartment building must not be more than a 3-story structure. - c) All Districts: One level dwelling units shall have at least one Americans with Disabilities Act (ADA) compliant bathroom, accessible doorways, and unit entrances and exits.
+Two level dwelling units shall have an ADA compliant first-floor primary bedroom and at least one first floor ADA compliant full bathroom.
+All first-floor doorways and unit entrances and exits shall be ADA compliant.